Struct KeyMgr

 The key stores will allow concurrent modification by different processes.
 In order to implement this safely without locking, the key store operations (get, insert, remove) will need to be atomic.

-Note: KeyMgr::generate and KeyMgr::get_or_generate should not be used concurrently with any other KeyMgr operation that mutates the same key (i.e. a key with the same ArtiPath), because their outcome depends on whether the selected key store contains the specified key (and thus suffers from a TOCTOU race).
+Note: KeyMgr::generate and KeyMgr::get_or_generate should not be used concurrently with any other KeyMgr operation that mutates the same key (i.e. a key with the same ArtiPath), because their outcome depends on whether the selected key store [contains][crate::Keystore::contains] the specified key (and thus suffers from a TOCTOU race).

 Fields§

-§default_store: Box<dyn Keystore>§secondary_stores: Vec<Box<dyn Keystore>>§key_info_extractors: Vec<&'static dyn KeyPathInfoExtractor>
+§primary_store: Box<dyn Keystore>§secondary_stores: Vec<Box<dyn Keystore>>§key_info_extractors: Vec<&'static dyn KeyPathInfoExtractor>

 Implementations§